aspose-words/Aspose.Words-Documentation/en/cpp/getting-started/licensing/_index.md

 {{% alert color="primary" %}}

 Note that there are a number of general policies and practices that guide you on how to evaluate, properly license, and purchase our products.
-You can find them in the ["Purchase Policies and FAQ"](https://purchase.aspose.com/policies/) section.
+You can find them in the [Purchase Policies and FAQ](https://purchase.aspose.com/policies/) section.

 {{% /alert %}}